yieknee/media-ranker/README.md

 - Allow users to add new works
 - Build a details page for each piece of media
 - Allow users to edit and delete works
-- Make sure any models and controllers you've built so far are well-tested
+- Make sure any models you've built so far are well-tested

 ### Wave 2